PintoGideon/notes/Javascript/Functions.md

 to variables and functions and in the 2nd pass, it's going to assign a value.

 Variables are partially hoisted and functions are fully hoisted.
-In the above

 ```javascript
 (function() {